 Archaeological Finds – Key to Understanding Cosenza's History

 The Cosenza region bears witness to multi-layered settlement dating back to ancient times.
-Archaeological finds shed light on the cultural development of southern Italy, showing how the Oenotrian and Bruttian civilisations shaped this part of Calabria.
-Excavations at the Torre del Mordillo necropolis revealed over 230 graves, documenting the technical advancement of local peoples in the Iron Age.
+Archaeological finds shed light on the cultural development of southern Italy, showing how the Oenotrian and Bruttian communities shaped this part of Calabria.
+A particularly important place in this story is held by Torre del Mordillo near Spezzano Albanese, one of the key sites for understanding pre-Greek cultures and contacts with the Greeks in northern Calabria.

 The exhibition offers a rich overview of discoveries from the late Palaeolithic to the Roman period, including finds from Montalto Uffugo and Luzzi.
-Visitors can admire unique bronze fibulae, "bombarda" type ceramics, and Greek skyphoi, which attest to intense trade contacts even before full Roman colonisation.
+Visitors can see bronze fibulae, ceramics, and imported vessels, among other objects, which show how intensive the trade and cultural contacts were in this part of Calabria.
+Thanks to this, the exhibition does not confine itself to the history of a single people but shows the long continuity of settlement in the Cosenza area.

 The Bruttian Legacy in the Cultural Landscape of Calabria